Sponsor Content Created With The International Series

 He followed on from 2023 International Series Rankings winner Andy Ogletree, the former US Amateur champion, who earned his LIV Golf spot and went on to join Phil Mickelson’s HyFlyers GC.

-This year’s International Series has been reduced to nine tournaments due to the inaugural International Series Cambodia no longer taking place as planned in light of recent developments in the region.
+This year’s International Series has been reduced to nine tournaments due to the inaugural International Series Cambodia not taking place as planned in light of recent developments in the region.

-We’re four tournaments down so far this season, with Ollie Schniederjans winning his first pro title in nine years at the inaugural International Series India presented by DLF to start the year and Torque GC's Carlos Ortiz triumphing at the International Series Macau presented by Wynn to earn one of three spots in The Open.
+We’re eight tournaments down so far this season, with Ollie Schniederjans winning his first pro title in nine years at the inaugural International Series India presented by DLF.

 Ripper GC's Lucas Herbert then came out on top in the inaugural International Series Japan presented by Moutai, with Scott Vincent, the 2022 Rankings champion and former Iron Heads GC player sealing the second International Series trophy of his career in Morocco.